rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 ## 'Environment' Creation
 We will start by creating the 'environment' within which we'll perform our ray-tracing.
 This environment will comprise a half-sphere dubbed `sun` from which we will cast rays.
 Another sphere, which we will call `earth`, will receive and reflect those rays at appropriate angles.

 > Note that the `sun` and `earth` objects are by no means 'in-scale'.
-Far from it actually.
+Far from it actually (whole thing kinda looks like an earth-ball with a ceiling light above).
 I just named them as such to provide an apt analogy to what we're doing here.

 ### Create the `sun`
 We start by creating the `sun` half-sphere through [`vtkSphereSource`](http://www.vtk.org/doc/nightly/html/classvtkSphereSource.html):